top of page

 Introduction: Stop Prediabetes Early—And Reclaim Your Energy

 Prediabetes doesn’t have to become diabetes.
 In just 12 weeks, you can improve blood sugar, build strength, and feel in control again—with a clear plan that fits your life.
-In San Diego County’s South Region (includes Chula Vista), diabetes burden is high (13.1% ever diagnosed in 2023), so acting early truly matters.
-At Medical Wellness Doc, Dr. Nisha Kuruvadi blends nutrition, movement, sleep/stress care, and medication only when indicated to help you reverse risk and protect long-term health.
+In San Diego County’s South Region (including Chula Vista), diabetes burden is high, so acting early truly matters.

 Key takeaway: With the right habits and monitoring, most people can lower A1C, reduce visceral fat, and improve energy—without extreme diets.